timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 I don't follow this stuff all the time so I had to do some googling ([duckduckgo](https://duckduckgo.com/)-ing).
 Here's some useful comparisons I turned up:

-* [It's FOSS, Open Source Mobile OS Alternatives To Android](https://itsfoss.com/open-source-alternatives-android/) - mostly pure linux things that don't have the android app ecosystem
+* [It's FOSS, Open Source Mobile OS Alternatives To Android](https://itsfoss.com/open-source-alternatives-android/) - mostly pure Linux things that don't have the android app ecosystem
 * [PC Magazine, Break Away From Android: 7 Free Open-Source Mobile OSes to Try](https://uk.pcmag.com/linux/131295/break-away-from-android-7-free-open-source-mobile-oses-to-try)

 I've got more to learn/research here so I'll expand this section as and when I learn more.
 Think of this as a [bliki](https://www.webopedia.com/definitions/bliki/).
 There's a full history in git (link at end).

-### Alternatives to iOS and stock Android
+### Android derivative options

 I now need to look into the below and decide what to run (maybe with some trial flashing).
 Once that's done it'll be on to the slog of setting up the actual device how I want it.